Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Thoughts of suicide or death

-If you have most or all of these symptoms every day for at least two weeks, you may have depression.
+If you have most or all of these symptoms every day for at least 2 weeks, you may have depression.

-If you have symptoms of depression, talk with your doctor.
+If you have symptoms of depression, talk with your healthcare provider.
 He or she may refer you to a counselor or other mental health specialist.
-Your doctor may also prescribe medicine for your depression.
+Your healthcare provider may also prescribe medicine for your depression.
 A combination of counseling and medicine can be helpful in treating depression.

 Studies have shown that exercise can also be helpful in treating depression.
-And getting regular exercise, such as walking, is also a great way to keep your heart healthy.
+And getting regular exercise, like walking, is also a great way to keep your heart healthy.

-Go online to the National Institute of Mental Health's website to learn more about depression.
+Go online to the National Institute of Mental Health's website at www.nimh.nih.gov to learn more about depression.